cyrillos/tarantool-ref/source/relay.rst

 the ``recover_remaining_wals`` helper to advance xlog cursor in the WAL file and send new rows to the remote replica.

-The reader of new Acks coming from remote node is implemened via ``relay_reader_f`` fiber.
+The reader of new Acks coming from remote node is implemented via ``relay_reader_f`` fiber.
 The one of the key moment is that all replicas are sending heartbeat messages each other pointing that they are alive.

-Rely lifecycle
+Relay lifecycle
 --------------

 .. code-block:: c